-- Mr. Michael Allen, Alabaster Congregation, Robert Donnell Presbytery, Synod of the Southeast, for a three year term. - Reverend Kevin Brantley, Cumberland Presbytery, Synod of the Midwest, to fill the two year unexpired term of Ms. Meredith Schroeder. - Dr. Carmichael Crutchfield, an ecumenical representative, to succeed himself for a three year term. - Reverend Doy Daniels, Jr., West Tennessee Presbytery, to fill the one year unexpired term of Mr. William Nelms - Ms. Diane Dickson, Houston Congregation, Trinity Presbytery, Mission Synod, for a three year term. - Mr. Harvey Ferguson, an ecumenical representative, to succeed himself for a three year term. - Mr. Dan Hatzenbuehler, an ecumenical representative, to succeed himself for a three year term. - Reverend Emily Matheny, an ecumenical representative, to succeed herself for a three year term. - Ms. Pat Meeks, Faith Congregation, West Tennessee Presbytery, Synod of Great Rivers, to fill the one year unexpired term of Mr. Mark Davis. - Mr. Tim Orr, Dyersburg Congregation, West Tennessee Presbytery, Synod of Great Rivers, to succeed himself for a three year term. - Ms. Judy Vernon, an ecumenical representative, to fill the one year unexpired term of Reverend Amy Howe. - Ms. K.C.Warren, an ecumenical representative, to succeed herself for a three year term.
+- Mr. Michael Allen, Alabaster Congregation, Robert Donnell Presbytery, Synod of the Southeast, for a three year term. - Reverend Kevin Brantley, Cumberland Presbytery, Synod of the Midwest, to fill the two year unexpired term of Ms. Meredith Schroeder. - Dr. Carmichael Crutchfield, an ecumenical representative, to succeed himself for a three year term. - Reverend Doy Daniels, Jr., West Tennessee Presbytery, to fill the one year unexpired term of Mr. William Nelms - Mr. Harvey Ferguson, an ecumenical representative, to succeed himself for a three year term. - Mr. Dan Hatzenbuehler, an ecumenical representative, to succeed himself for a three year term. - Reverend Emily Matheny, an ecumenical representative, to succeed herself for a three year term. - Ms. Pat Meeks, Faith Congregation, West Tennessee Presbytery, Synod of Great Rivers, to fill the one year unexpired term of Mr. Mark Davis. - Ms. K.C.Warren, an ecumenical representative, to succeed herself for a three year term.